 There are a lot of different places where you can file complaints to try to get action taken about what happened to you.
 Most hospitals and healthcare providers' offices have an internal way to file a grievance.
 Some have an office of a patient advocate that may be able to help you.
 You can also file a complaint with a professional association about a provider's unethical acts.
-Also, there are local and state government agencies that can enforce discrimination laws if you file a complaint with them.
-See the brochure Resources for Trans Communities for more information.
+Also, there are time.
+Even if you are involuntarily committed to a hospital for a psychiatric disability, you still have a right to a hearing in court before you can be given drugs against your will.